Learn about MapReduce examples that are included with HDInsight.

 A Linux-based HDInsight cluster: See Get started using Hadoop with Hive in HDInsight on Linux

 Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see HDInsight Deprecation on Windows.
+For more information, see HDInsight retirement on Windows.

 An SSH client: For more information, see Use SSH with HDInsight.